OrionHH/BrainOn-an-online-brain-computer-interface-BCI-framework/README.md

   A demo of building offline model was developed based on the hybrid P300-SSVEP BCI by deriving from parent *class BasePreProcessing*.

 - **demo_online_hybridBCI.py**
   A demo of BCI online modulation and processing framework was implemented based on the hybrid P300-SSVEP BCI system using above base frameworks.
-Notably, this program can run correctly if only the hardware platform  is connected, which including an EEG amplifier (Neuroscan in this case), ethernet network cable, and stimulation program.
+Notably, this program can run properly if only the hardware platform  is connected, which including an EEG amplifier (Neuroscan in this case), ethernet network cable, and stimulation program.

 - **algorithms-folder**
   Some BCI algorithms to complement Brainda repository, such as Spatial-Temporal Discriminant Analysis (STDA), Shrinkage Linear discriminant analysis (SKLDA), Hierarchical discriminant component analysis (HDCA), Sliding-HDCA, Discriminative Canonical Pattern Matching (DCPM), and so on.